layer5io/istio-service-mesh-workshop/lab-4/README.md

 The components deployed on the service mesh by default are not exposed outside the cluster.
 External access to individual services so far has been provided by creating an external load balancer on each service.

 In Istio-0.7.1, a Kubernetes Ingress rule can be created that routes external requests through the Istio Ingress Controller to the backing services.
 In Istio-0.8.0, things are a little different.
 An ingress gateway service is deployed as a LoadBalancer service.
-For making Bookinfo accessible from outside, we create an `Istio Gateway` for the service and also define a `Istio VirtualService` for Bookinfo with the routes we need.
+For making Bookinfo accessible from outside, we have to create an `Istio Gateway` for the service and also define an `Istio VirtualService` for Bookinfo with the routes we need.

 ## Inspecting the Istio Ingress controller/gateway